 True Stories of Addiction Recovery Support and Recovery After Rehab Through Support Groups

-Behind substance use disorder are people – people with real stories of struggle and triumph.
+Behind substance use disorder are addict-addict with real stories of struggle and triumph.

 Short, anonymous news snippets cover drug and alcohol addiction.
 Each narrative has a human element that is rarely told.

-We listened to four brave people who have overcome addiction and are now assisting and inspiring others.
+I listened to two brave patients of mine who have overcome addiction and are now assisting and inspiring others.

 Their tales.
 Learn about their substance misuse treatment experiences.